Lares Trek Preparation Guide: What to Know Before Reaching Machu Picchu

-Planning Your Lares Trek to Machu Picchu
+Planning your Lares Trek to Machu Picchu

 The Lares Trek is a breathtaking journey through the Peruvian Andes, offering a unique blend of natural beauty, cultural immersion, and physical challenge.
 This lesser-known trek is an excellent alternative to the more crowded Inca Trail, providing an intimate experience of the Andean landscape and its communities.
 If you’re considering embarking on this adventure, here’s everything you need to know to plan your Lares Trek.